Kim Eslinger

 Current Work

-For the month of April, the following construction operations were performed: Work site establishment, installing the debris containment system, removal of the aggregate and bituminous surface on the approach spans, saw cutting the northern approach span for deck removal and beginning to remove the deck on the northern approach span.
+For the month of June, the following construction operations were performed: removing the concrete abutment 1, removing portions of the southern approach spans, performing steel preparation, including installing shear studs on the northern approach span, and setting falsework on the northern approach span.

 Coming Up